 Treatment includes medicines

 and counseling.
-Using both often works best.
+Using both tends to works best.

 medicines called selective serotonin reuptake inhibitors (SSRIs) are most